Santarém, Portugal: History

 The most notable Almohad ruler, Abu Yaqub Yusuf (patron of Averroes and Ibn Tufail), died in Santarém while trying to recapture it during the siege of 1184.

 After the reconquest of Santarém, the city was frequently visited by the successive monarchs and many feudal parliaments (Cortes) were held in Santarém.
 King Fernando I, in particular, was very fond of the city and chose to be buried in the Convent of Saint Francis (Convento de São Francisco).
 His tomb is now in the Carmo Museum in Lisbon.
 The city was one of the most important in medieval Portugal, as attested by its large number of monasteries and its royal palace (no longer in existence but was located where the cathedral currently stands).
 There are still enough examples of Gothic buildings in the city for it to be known as the "Capital of the Portuguese Gothic".

 In the 15th century, during the period of Portuguese discoveries, expeditions like the conquest of Ceuta (1415) were planned in the royal palace of Santarém.
 Many important personalities related to this historical time are buried in the churches of Santarém.
 Pedro de Meneses, first governor of Ceuta (1415–1437) after the Portuguese conquest, is buried in a magnificent Gothic tomb in the Church of the Grace (Igreja da Graça).
 In the same church is also buried Pedro Álvares Cabral, the navigator that discovered Brazil in 1500.

 The city was hit by earthquakes twice: one in 1531 and the other in 1755, which damaged the city and many historical monuments were lost.
 During the Napoleonic invasions in the early 19th century the city was invaded and pillaged.

 In the second half of the 19th century many improvements reached Santarém, like running water, gas light, the building of a bridge over the Tagus and the railway in 1861.
 In the 20th century, the infrastructure of the city (education, housing, commerce) continued to improve and the economy of the city remained mainly dedicated to the production of agricultural goods.

 Geography

 Physical geography

 The city of Santarém stands is situated on a plateau, located on the right bank of the Tagus River 65 km northeast from Lisbon.
 This city, the urbanized portion, includes the former-parishes of Marvila, São Nicolau, São Salvador and Várzea, united in the green paper on administrative reform.

 Climate

-Santarém has a Mediterranean climate (Köppen: Csa) with mild, humid, rainy winters with temperatures averaging 15 to 16 C during the day and 6 to 7 C at night and hot, dry summers with temperatures ranging between 29 and 31 C during the day and 15 and 16 C at night.
+Santarém has a Mediterranean climate (Köppen: Csa) with mild, humid, rainy winters with temperatures averaging 15 to 16 C during the day and 6 to 7 C at night, occasionally dropping below 0 °C (32 °F), with an average of 2 days with frost per year; and hot, dry summers with temperatures ranging between 29 and 31 C during the day and 15 and 16 C at night.
 The global annual temperature averages 23 C during the day and 11 C at night.